 - It helps to reduce the conflict between social groups.

 - It is a good way to ensure the stability of political order.

 - It is good for democracy.
 It is the spirit of democracy because people have the right to be consulted on how they are to be governed.

-- Moral reasons emphasises the very act of power sharing as valuable.
+- Moral reasons emphasize the very act of power-sharing as valuable.

 Forms of Power Sharing

-Many people felt that if the power to decide is dispersed, it would not be possible to take quick decision and to enforce them.
+Many people felt that if the power to decide is dispersed, it would not be possible to take quick decisions and enforce them.

-In modern democracies, power sharing arrangements can take many farms.
+In modern democracies, power-sharing arrangements can take many forms.